 Exegesis - Genesis 1:2

 The conjunction "and" simply denotes a sequence of events that flow one from the other.
 They could have used another construction if they wanted a "gap" there.
 On the first day (In the beginning) God creates space (heavens) and matter (earth).
 Now Moses focuses on the matter and describes its condition when it was originally formed.
 Any other conclusion is "read" into it in order to harmonize it with a man-made theory.

 ...formless and void...

 Gap theory people translate this as the earth was ruined (like after a nuclear holocaust).
-But in harmony with the first verse, this verse simply builds on the ideas already presented: the basic space and matter was created.
-Vs. 2 comments on the condition of the matter at this time: it has no shape or form, and it was empty, without inhabitants.
-The raw materials are there, the potential is there but they are not yet shaped into what we recognize is the earth and universe yet.
+But in harmony with the first verse, this verse simply builds on the ideas already presented: the basic space and matter were created.
+Verse 2 comments on the condition of the matter at this time: it had no shape or form, and it was empty, without inhabitants.
+The raw materials were there, the potential was there but had not yet been shaped into what we recognize as the earth and the universe yet.

 ...darkness was on the face (surface) of the deep...